TinaCMS UI: What's next?

 @tinacms when they are fundamental pieces of content management.
 The rules on this are not well defined yet.

-Check out the TinaCMS Community Slack if you have any questions or comments or if you want to get involved with TinaCMS development.
+Join the TinaCMS Community Forum if you have any questions or comments or if you want to get involved with TinaCMS development.